bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Convert `11001111` binary

-    to hex:
+    to hex: CF

-    to decimal:
+    to decimal: 207

 * Convert `4C` hex

-    to binary:
+    to binary: 1001100

-    to decimal:
+    to decimal: 76

 * Convert `68` decimal

-    to binary:
+    to binary: 1000100

-    to hex:
+    to hex: 44

 ## Architecture

 One paragraph-ish:

 * Explain how the CPU provides concurrency:
+Concurrency is a CPU's ability to use seperate process stacks to allow its threads to process instructions at the same time without having an effect on the other running instructions.
+By utilizing the stack, the CPU can effectively prioritize processes that can and can not be run concurrently to maximize speed.

 * Describe assembly language and machine language:
+Machine Code is exactly what is says it is, code for the machine.
+It is the code that a computers cpu can understand and process.
+It is the very bottom of the programming funnel.
+Assembly Code is representation of Machine Code that is readable for people, so they can do work in it.
+This code is then fed into an assembler, which boils down the assembly to machine code for the cpu.

 * Suggest the role that graphics cards play in machine learning:
+The analogy I like to use is a GPU is a truck and a CPU is a car.
+A GPU is tuned to handle a lot more parallel instructions than a CPU, and therefore is better suited to pull those bigger data sets.
+IRL if you wanna get somewhere quickly, you'd take a ferrari(cpu), if you wanted to tow a boat you'd buy a f-150(gpu).
+A GPU's design is better suited for the machine learning task.

 ## Coding